Tiuswebs/ConstructorCore/README.md

 #### Check links
 In occasions we would want that if an element doesnt have a link (Or its a #), we dont want to see the link there, so for these cases a new method of validation has been added.
 The `checkLink($field)` will work for you.

+The function accepts the name of a value?
+(In this case icon1_link) or can accept also a string with the value.

 ```html
 <a href="{{$values->icon1_link}}" class="{{$component->checkLink('icon1_link')}}">